hamiltont/clasp/README.md

 2. Run `sbt eclipse` to create `.project` and `.classpath` files
 3. In eclipse, use import existing project

+You may need to modify the build path to remove `src/main` and `src/test` as some eclipse versions can't handle nested source folders.
+These are empty anyway.

+Also, for changes to `application.conf` and other configuration files you should run `sbt clean` instead of relying on eclipse's clean or trying to just rebuild.
+Eclipse doesn't seem to detect those as source files and will not copy them to target if they already exist, even if you've made modifications.

 ### Directory structure
  * `android-config` - Android project we build+install on each emulator
  * `attic` - Old but interesting files